 Randpark Club has made a statement in recent years in establishing themselves as one of Gauteng’s premier golf destinations.
 It has become one of the leading social golf clubs in the country by morphing from a golf club into a community lifestyle club.
 The upstairs terrace bar of the clubhouse overlooking the course is the place to be on festive occasions.

 And their two outstanding golf courses are a big part of the growing appeal of Randpark.
 The club’s metamorphosis began in 2011 with a four-year R26-million investment into the upgrade of its courses by Golf Data.
-They were modernised and rebranded in 2013 as the Firethorn and Bushwillow.
 They were modernised and rebranded in 2013 as Firethorn and Bushwillow.
-In the last three years the courses have hosted three tri-sanctioned tournaments between the European Tour, Asian Tour and Sunshine Tour, the 2018 Joburg Open, and SA Open in 2019 and 2020.
+In the last four years the courses have hosted five tri-sanctioned tournaments between the European Tour, Asian Tour and Sunshine Tour, the 2018, 2020 and 2021 Joburg Open, and SA Open in 2019 and 2020.

 The course begins with two attractive par 5s in the first three holes where birdies are up for grabs for longer hitters.
 The third is a superb risk-and-reward par 5, 448 metres from the club tees, where a good drive sets up the question of whether to brave going for the green in two.
 There’s water fronting the right side of the green, and a bunker short on the left.
 Bushwillow has a strong finish, with the 378m 16th one of the best par 4s at Randpark.
 It curves right to left with a stream the entire length of the hole on the left.
 That’s followed by a long par 5 with water guarding the green.

-Randpark hosted the two most recent SA Opens in January 2020 (won by Branden Grace with a record equalling total of 263) and January 2019 (Louis Oosthuizen 266), plus the 2018 Joburg Open (Shubhankar Sharma 264).
-All European Tour events.
-The club’s link with the SA Open began with the 1995 championship (Retief Goosen 275), and 2000 Open (Swede Mathias Gronberg 274).
-In 2019 Randpark became the first 36-hole facility to host the SA Open using both their courses for the championship’s first two rounds, and thus accommodating a field of 240 players.
+Randpark hosted two SA Opens in January 2020 (won by Branden Grace with a record equalling total of 263) and December 2018 (Louis Oosthuizen 266), plus the rain-interrupted 2021 Joburg Open (Thriston Lawrence 130), 2020 Joburg Open (Joachim Hansen 265) and 2018 Joburg Open (Shubhankar Sharma 264).
+The club’s link with the SA Open began with the 1995 championship (Retief Goosen 275) and 2000 Open (Swede Mathias Gronberg 274).
+In 2019 Randpark became the first 36-hole facility to host the SA Open using both their courses for the championship’s first two rounds, accommodating a field of 240 players.

 1/ A low score on the Bushwillow is key to winning tournaments at Randpark.
 Shubhankar Sharma had 10 birdies in a 61 in winning the 2018 Joburg Open with a 23-under score of 264.
 Louis Oosthuizen opened with 62 at Bushwillow in winning the 2019 SA Open on 18-under 266.
 Both courses were par 71 for the SA Open.